 4. Work for Money, Design for Love: Answers to the Most Frequently Asked Questions About Starting and Running a Successful Design Business by David Airey

 This book from designer and blogger David Airey answers the questions we all have when first going freelance, such as “How do I find new clients?”, “How much should I charge for my design work?” and “When should I say no to a client?”
 Based on the questions David receives from visitors to his blogs, the topics are all relevant and pertinent to any designer who’s considering going freelance.

 Priced at £16.69 | Buy the book

-5. The Money Book for Freelancers, Part-Timers, and the Self-Employed by by Joseph D'Agnese and Denise Kiernan
+5. The Money Book for Freelancers, Part-Timers, and the Self-Employed by Joseph D'Agnese and Denise Kiernan

-This book is not aimed at designers specifically but freelancers of all kinds, and is focused on how to manage your finances.
-From interviews with financial experts to anecdotes from real-life freelancers, plus handy charts and graphs to help you visualise key concepts, you'll learn about topics including: “Managing Cash Flow When the Cash Isn't Flowing Your Way”, “Getting Real About What You're Really Earning” and “Tools for Getting Out of Debt and Into Financial Security”.
+This book is not aimed at designers specifically, but freelancers of all kinds and is focused on how to manage your finances.
+From interviews with financial experts to anecdotes from real-life freelancers, handy charts and graphs to help you visualise key concepts, you'll learn about topics including managing cash flow, getting real about you're earning and tools for getting out of debt.

 Priced at £11.51 | Buy the book

 6. Know Your Onions: Graphic Design: How to Think Like a Creative, Act Like a Businessman and Design Like a God by Drew de Soto